-- i) Assist the FPMU-FWMC NPIWC-II in Monitoring, Evaluation and impact evaluation of the project performance during operation of the project. - ii) Monitoring of physical activities, - iii) Carrying out ME&IE studies to evaluate the impact of the interventions for meeting the project objectives, - iv) Assessing physical, hydrological, and economic impact of the project, - v) Design, develop and maintain a project Management Information System (MIS) for ME&IE including establishment of a Spatial Database.
-All the data collection will be done through tabs / smart phones with the help of an android based application developed by ME&IE Consultants.
+- i) Monitoring, Evaluation and impact evaluation of the project performance during operation of the project, - ii) Monitoring of project activities, - iii) Carrying out ME&IE studies to evaluate the impact of the interventions for meeting the project objectives, - iv) Assessing physical, hydrological, and economic impact of the project, - v) Design, develop and maintain a Management Information System (MIS) for ME&IE including establishment of a Spatial Database.
+All the data collection will be done through tabs/smart phones with the help of an android based application developed by ME&IE Consultants.

-In order to minimize the complexities and make the MIS/GIS database a useful tool for input-output process and results-based monitoring.
-The consultants will adopt the following key principles and guidelines during the development and implementation of NPIWC-II MIS:
+In order to minimize the complexities and make the MIS/GIS database a useful tool for input-output process and results-based monitoring, the consultants will adopt the following key principles and guidelines during the development and implementation of NPIWC-II MIS: